Windows81/Roblox-Freedom-Distribution/Guides/AddStrings2021E/README.md

-# So You Want to Add Your Own Strings to 2021E?
+# So You Want to Add Your Own Strings to Rōblox 0.463?

 These steps were intended for a procedure which doesn't produce expected results.
 Please ignore for now.